lteacher/shellstone/README.md

 #### Models

-You can annotate `@Model`s as per the following simple example
+You can annotate a `@Model` as per the following simple example

 ```dart
 import 'package:shellstone/shellstone.dart';